cybersectroll/SharpPersistSD/README.md

 4. Firewall off unneeded protocols

 # Wishlist / Upgrades - which i will not be pursuing
-1. Add features for PSRemoting, ScheduledTask and yada yada
+1. Add features for PSRemoting and yada yada
 2. REG_ uses RemoteRegistry, you can incporate WMI to perform registry actions as well to make WMI_ModifyRegistryPermissions

 # Disclaimer